indradhanush/indradhanush.github.io/about/index.md

 If you didn't get the reference to the bash command above already, I am a command line nerd and I type at ~90wpm.

+I am currently at the [Recurse Center](https://www.recurse.com/) spending my time to become a better programmer.

-I work in the engineering team at [Instamojo](https://www.instamojo.com/) where we are building the future of payments.
-Apart from working on the product, building internal tools and libraries, these days I'm working on the infrastructure that powers it all.
+Previously, I worked at [Instamojo](https://www.instamojo.com/) where I worked on the product, built internal tools and libraries and spent some time with the infrastructure team as well.

 I write about programming and very [recently](/blog/memories/) on human behaviour.
-Distributed sytems and network programming pique my interest
+Distributed sytems and network programming pique my interest.

 When not thinking about code, I play the drums or I [paint](/paintings/).